imagej/imagej.github.io/use/2020-03-26-classic-watershed.md

 -------------- YouTube --------------

 To include a link to a YouTube video use the following syntax, using the "video-wrapper" class to ensure your video does not escape the container.
-Copy the iframe video URL and past it inside <div clas="video-wrapper"></div> tags:
+Copy the iframe video URL and past it inside <div clas="video-wrapper"></div> tags:s

 <div class="video-wrapper">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/4NOM-kLfDR8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>